Will I Face Age Restrictions Teaching English Abroad in Asia?

 Asian culture takes the saying "respect your elders," to a new level.
 Asian culture and society treat elders with the utmost respect and this is very much instilled in children at a young age.
 This is also one of the reasons schools in Asia are hesitant to hire more mature teachers.

-Many language schools and principals may be in their 30s and it's seen as disrespectful to give orders and to correct someone that is older than they are, meaning the foreign teacher getting hired can't be older than the school administrators.
+Many language schools and principals may be in their 30s or 40s and it's seen as disrespectful to give orders and to correct someone that is older than they are, meaning the foreign teacher getting hired can't be older than the school administrators.

 4. Be Aware of the Specifics of Teaching Young Learners